-- A) Senate unallocated shall receive a minimum of \$150,000.00 from the AS Undesignated Lock-in each fiscal year. - B) Funds in this account are to be used for any program, event, or activity that is for the benefit, education, or entertainment, and in the best interests of the student body and the campus community.
+- A) Senate unallocated shall receive a minimum of \$150,000.00 from the A.S.
+Undesignated Lock-in each fiscal year. - B) Funds in this account are to be used for any program, event, or activity that is for the benefit, education, or entertainment, and in the best interests of the student body and the campus community.
 Funds in this account must also follow A.S.
-Financial Policies and Procedures unless an exception is given by a yote of both A.S.
-F&B and Senate. - C) Campus departments and graduate organizations shall be funded from this account (e.g. UCSB Library, Political Science Graduate Student Association, etc.). - D) Finance and Business Committee shall make allocations in accordance with Section 2, Clause 6 of the Financial Policies and Procedures.
+Financial Policies and Procedures unless an exception is given by a 2/3 vote of both A.S.
+Finance Committee and Senate.

+- C) Campus departments and graduate organizations shall be funded from this account (e.g. UCSB Library, Political Science Graduate Student Association, etc.). - D) Finance Committee shall make allocations in accordance with Section 2, Clause 6 of the Financial Policies and Procedures.

 CLAUSE 3.
-APPLYING FOR FUNDS FROM UNALLOCATED OR OSL LOCK-IN
+APPLYING FOR FUNDS FROM UNALLOCATED OR SEAL LOCK-IN

-A) Campus organizations and A.S. entities can apply for funds on the F&B website at https://asfb.as.ucsb.edu/ before Sunday at 4pm prior to the weekly Monday meeting.

-- B) Groups must fill out the required information and attach a budget for the event that funds are being requested for. - C) After some preliminary review, the Chair of F&B will place the organization's request on the agenda. - 1) For agendas, all entities will be placed in the order that the requests were received. - D) A representative from the organization seeking funding must attend the Finance and Business Committee meeting for which the organization has been scheduled and present its request verbally. - 1) This representative must be an informed representative with adequate knowledge to answer A.S.
-Finance and Business questions at the meeting.
+- A) Campus organizations and A.S. entities can apply for funds on the Finance Committee website at (https://asucsb.fluxx.io).
+Funding requests are managed through the Fluxx Grant Management System, and requests should be submitted before Sunday at 4:00 PM PST, prior to the weekly Monday meeting. - B) Groups must fill out the required information and attach a budget for the event that funds are being requested for. - C) After some preliminary review, the Chair of the Finance Committee will place the organization's request on the agenda. - 1) For agendas, all entities will be placed in the order that the funding requests were received. - D) A representative from the organization seeking funding must attend the Finance Committee meeting for which the organization has been scheduled and present its request verbally. - This representative must be an informed representative with adequate knowledge to answer A.S.
+Finance Committee questions at the meeting.
 Failure to send an informed representative may result in the denial of funding on this ground alone.